Rhode Island School of Design requires a minimum of 126 credits to complete a bachelor's degree.

 Rhode Island School of Design does not have any dual degree programs available for students.

 Does Rhode Island School of Design have any ROTC programs?

-Each branch of the miltary has its own ROTC program, but not every program is available at every university.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.